shubhamgupta107/Proof-Reading-Rewriter/README.md

 # Proof-Reading-Rewriter
-Proof reads the given piece of text and suggests correction
+Proof-Reads the given piece of text and suggests spelling corrections